-The following table shows the quarterly weighted average global score for the portfolio based on the asset allocation during 2023.
-These scores represent 100% of the assets (including platforms with scores below 50 and the proportion of uninvested cash).
+The following table shows the quarterly weighted average global score for the portfolio based on the asset allocation during 2024 as a proportion of the outstanding amount at the end of each quarter, excluding cash.
+These scores represent 100% of the assets (including platforms with scores below 50.